South San Francisco hillside sign

 The South San Francisco Hillside Sign is a historic sign on a hillside overlooking the city of South San Francisco in San Mateo County, California.
 It was created in the 1920s and was listed on the National Register of Historic Places in 1996.
 The sign is the main feature of Sign Hill Park, a city park which provides 30 acre of open space, almost 2 mi of hiking trails, and access to the letters of the sign itself.

 The sign spells out "SOUTH SAN FRANCISCO THE INDUSTRIAL CITY" in white-painted concrete letters and is visible to drivers on northbound U.S. 101 and flights to San Francisco International Airport.

 Design and setting

-The letters are set on the south side of a steep 581 ft hill, part of the San Bruno Mountains, overlooking the city.
+The letters are set on the south side of a steep 581 ft hill, part of the San Bruno Mountain, overlooking the city.
 In order to create the appearance of straight, uniformly sized type despite the varied contour of the hillside, the letters are laid out using anamorphosis, ranging in height from 48 to 65 ft.

 The first line, "SOUTH", is 166 ft long.
 The second line, "SAN FRANCISCO", is 484 ft long.
 The third line, "THE INDUSTRIAL CITY", is 628 ft long.
 The letters are intact with the exception of the T in "CITY", which had separated the vertical line from the horizontal line by approximately 40 in by 1996.